Skip to main content Skip to footer

 Emergency Management

 Brockton's Emergency Management is overseen by the Community Emergency Management Coordinator (CEMC) and Emergency Measures Committee.
-In 2005 and 2006 the Brockton Emergency Response Plan was developed.
-The Brockton Emergency Response Plan was amended on December 17, 2019 by By-Law 2019-162.
-This document outlines plans of action in case of emergency in a number of areas and is reviewed annually.
+The Brockton Emergency Response Plan was adopted by By-Law 2024-097 on November 12, 2024.
+The Emergency Response Plan outlines plans of action in case of emergency in a number of areas and is reviewed annually.

 Contact Us